proxmox/proxmox-backup/docs/system-booting.rst

   Boot0006* Linux Boot Manager	[...]
 File(\EFI\systemd\systemd-bootx64.efi)

-By running:
+By running the following command, you can find out if ``proxmox-boot-tool`` is configured, which is a good indication of how the system is booted:

 .. code-block:: console

   # proxmox-boot-tool status

-you can find out if ``proxmox-boot-tool`` is configured, which is a good indication of how the system is booted.

 .. _systembooting-grub: